 If an inappropriate specimen or unclear test request was submitted, notification with instructions for resolution will be sent.

-The Test Directory provides information on specimen requirements such as preferred and alternative specimens, patient preparation, minimum volume required to perform testing, storage/transport temperature, stability at all temperatures, collection, or special handling instructions, and reject criteria.
+The Test Directory provides information on specimen requirements such as preferred and alternative specimens, patient preparation, minimum volume required to perform testing, storage/transport temperature, stability at all temperatures, collection, or special handling instructions, and rejection criteria.

 When serum or plasma is to be submitted for analysis, it is good practice to collect a volume of blood that is 2 to 2.5 times the volume of serum or plasma needed for the test.
 As an example, if 4 mL of serum or plasma is needed for a test, collect 8 to 10 mL of blood.